 Check for fever and, if present, treat it.

-Fever can be lowered by giving the child acetaminophen by suppository placed in the rectum if the child is unconscious or too young to take drugs by mouth or by giving acetaminophen or ibuprofen by mouth if the child is conscious.
+Fever can be lowered by giving the child acetaminophen by suppository placed in the rectum if the child is unconscious or too young to take medications by mouth or by giving acetaminophen or ibuprofen by mouth if the child is conscious.
 Also, warm clothing should be removed.

 An ambulance should be called if any of the following occur:

 The child is injured during the seizure or has difficulty breathing after the seizure.

 All children should be taken to the hospital emergency department the first time they have a seizure.
 For children who are already known to have a seizure disorder Seizure Disorders In seizure disorders, the brain's electrical activity is periodically disturbed, resulting in some degree of temporary brain dysfunction.
 Many people have unusual sensations just before a seizure... read more , parents should discuss in advance with the doctor when, where, and how urgently evaluation is required if another seizure occurs.

 Doctors usually give medications to end a seizure that lasts 5 minutes or more to prevent status epilepticus.
 Medications include a sedative and antiseizure medications.
 These medications are usually given by vein (intravenously).
 If a medication cannot be given intravenously, a sedative gel may be put into the rectum or a sedative liquid may be put into the nose (intranasally).
 Children who have received these medications or who have a prolonged seizure or status epilepticus are carefully monitored for problems with breathing and blood pressure.